playonbsd/OpenBSD-Games-Database/README.md

 Note: This may be subject to change in the future, so be sure to check regularly for updates to this README.md before working on the repository.

 At this point, the primary database is a text file `openbsd-games.db`.
 See below for its required format.
-Other output like `openbsd-games.json` is created from `openbsd-games.db` at this point, using make(1).
+Other output like `openbsd-games.json` is created from `openbsd-games.db` using make(1).

 To update the generated files after editing `openbsd-games.db`: